colinsheppard/time/README.md

 *time:get period-type-string logotime*

 Retrieves the numeric value from the *logotime* argument corresponding to the *period-type-string* argument.
 For DATETIME variables, all period types are valid; for DATEs, only period types of a day or higher are valid; for DAYs, the only valid period types are "day" and "month".
+For accessing seconds, seconds are not rounded to the nearest integer, but are provided as is.
+When time:get is used with a sub-day period type ("hour", "minute") and a logotime that is a date day instead of a datetime, it returns zero.
+This, also, applies, for year for day, in which the default would be 2000.

     let t-datetime (time:create "2000-01-02 03:04:05.678")